Anthropic principle: Character of anthropic reasoning

 The anthropic idea that fundamental parameters are selected from a multitude of different possibilities (each actual in some universe or other) contrasts with the traditional hope of physicists for a theory of everything having no free parameters.
 As Albert Einstein said: "What really interests me is whether God had any choice in the creation of the world."
 In 2002, some proponents of the leading candidate for a "theory of everything", string theory, proclaimed "the end of the anthropic principle" since there would be no free parameters to select.
-In 2003, however, Leonard Susskind stated: "...it seems plausible that the landscape is unimaginably large and diverse.
-Whether we like it or not, this is the kind of behavior that gives credence to the Anthropic Principle."
+In 2003, however, Leonard Susskind stated: "... it seems plausible that the landscape is unimaginably large and diverse.
+This is the behavior that gives credence to the anthropic principle."

 The modern form of a design argument is put forth by intelligent design.
 Proponents of intelligent design often cite the fine-tuning observations that (in part) preceded the formulation of the anthropic principle by Carter as a proof of an intelligent designer.
 Opponents of intelligent design are not limited to those who hypothesize that other universes exist; they may also argue, anti-anthropically, that the universe is less fine-tuned than often claimed, or that accepting fine tuning as a brute fact is less astonishing than the idea of an intelligent creator.
-Furthermore, even accepting fine tuning, Sober (2005) and Ikeda and Jefferys, argue that the Anthropic Principle as conventionally stated actually undermines intelligent design.
+Furthermore, even accepting fine tuning, Sober (2005) and Ikeda and Jefferys, argue that the anthropic principle as conventionally stated actually undermines intelligent design.

 Paul Davies's book The Goldilocks Enigma (2006) reviews the current state of the fine-tuning debate in detail, and concludes by enumerating the following responses to that debate: